Murder of Cheng Geok Ha: Cases of the prosecution and defence

 On 27 February 1979, Quek Kee Siong first stood trial in the High Court for the murder of Cheng Geok Ha.
 The prosecution was led by Fong Kwok Jen, while Quek was represented by defence lawyer Ching Chiak Yong.
-The case was heard by two judges T. S. Sinnathuray and T. Kulasekaram of the High Court.
+The case was heard by two judges, T. S. Sinnathuray and T. Kulasekaram, of the High Court.

 The prosecution began to present their case, in which they argued that Quek had intentionally strangled Cheng after sexually assaulting her.
 The prosecution's evidence also showed that Quek was the same mysterious caller who made the two phone calls to harass Cheng's family.
 In both conversations, the caller had addressed Cheng by her nickname "Mei Mei", which was the nickname that only Cheng's family and their closest acquaintances would use to address Cheng, and the phone calls were traced back to Quek's home telephone.
 At Quek's flat, the police also found a pawn ticket, which showed Quek pawning a pair of gold earrings for S$8.
-These earrings were confirmed to be Cheng's, and the earrings were not found on her ears at the time her body was found.
+These earrings were confirmed to be Cheng's, and the earrings were not found on her at the time her body was found.
 A pair of scissors was also seized from Quek's home and they were matched to the marks made on the earrings, which were retrieved by the police from the pawn shop.
-It was also revealed in court that Quek tried to matchmake his younger brother with one of the daughters of Cheng's father but his requests were denied.
+It was also revealed in court that Quek tried to matchmake his younger brother with one of Cheng's father's daughters but his request was denied.

 Lim Soon Heng (林顺兴 Lín Shùnxīng), a 13-year-old neighbour of Quek, came to court to testify that Quek asked him to buy a gunny sack for him to catch a stray cat.
-Quek stated that he wanted to use the cat's teeth to save someone's life, and he had hanged the cat to extract the teeth before bringing it home, supposedly to "save someone's life" as Quek told Lim.
+Quek stated that he wanted to use the cat's teeth to save someone's life, and he had hanged the cat to extract the teeth before bringing it home, supposedly to "save someone's life," as Quek told Lim.
 When he was presented with the gunny sack that Quek used to contain Cheng's body, Lim identified it as the same gunny sack that he bought for Quek.